 Special thanks to Martha De Menezes and Cultivamos Cultura.

-I chose that word as the gude mark and a stopping place in the forest.
-I’m relating it to the current social and economical problems that are especially felt by young generations of people.
-This is a place for reflection and self reflection.
+I chose this word as a marking and a resting spot in the forest.
+I relate it to the current social and economic problems that are particularly felt by the younger generations.
+This is a place for reflection and self-reflection.

 A garden is a living thing, a place that is marked and sometimes abandoned.

-The basic concept of the project was to plant interactive land art installation with medicinal and edible herbs.
-Herbs were planted to shape the form of letters that formulate the sentence: ”Moment, now”.
+The basic concept of the project was to plant a land art installation with medicinal and edible herbs.
+The herbs were shaped like letters, forming the sentence “Moment, Now.”

-Through the research of period of time ”now” I’m trying to find out what are the most common thoughts that throw our mind out of the present moment.
-When talking about the presence I don’t necessarily think about having one’s full concentration, but more spontaneous and natural awareness of this moment through creative activity.
+By studying the period of “now-time,” I seek to determine which common thoughts get our minds “out” of the present moment.
+When I say present-presence, I do not necessarily mean one’s total concentration, but rather a more spontaneous and natural awareness of the present moment through creative activity.

-The meaning of the word “now” subtly pervades through problems in my close society, such as: uncertainty, volatility, corruption, environmental and social crisis etc.
+The meaning of the word “now” subtly pervades through the issues in my immediate society, such as uncertainty, volatility, corruption, environmental and social crisis, etc.

-By using the gesture of planting, I occupied myself, trying to leave the product of my experience to the viewer and passerby.
+By using the gesture of planting, I occupy myself, I seek to leave the product of my experience to viewers and passers-by.

-For me, creativity means a lot of variations, views and different actions, that are producing reading of a specific problem.
-I use the performance as a medium that creates an awareness of the body and live space installations, made of plants, which by planting, are bringing us back in the ‘moment now’.
+For me, creativity has a lot of different variations, views and actions, which produce an interpretation of a specific issue.
+I use performance as a medium that creates awareness of the body, and plant-based living space installations that bring us back to the “moment of now” when planted.

-Special thanks to Ars Kozara for their support and help with my project.
+Special thanks to Ars Kozara for their support and help with this project.

-In these exhibition stons are marking the ritual, persistent game of waves and passage of time along with the change in shape.
-I am stopping the flow of waves by breaking their persistence, and claiming the stones as the ritual continues.
-The process results with the text on the stones where we find printed recipes, and sometimes drawings of plants.
-Many titles have a cynical deflection like “Tea against capitalism” or “Mixture against greed.”
+In this exhibition, the stones mark a ritual, a persistent game of the waves and passage of time, as well as a change in form.
+I am stopping the flow of waves by breaking their persistence and claiming the stones as the ritual continues.
+The process results in text printed on the stones; sometimes recipes, sometimes drawings of plants.
+Many of the captions have a cynical deflection such as “Tea to fight capitalism” or “Mixture against greed.”

-I am presenting several unprinted pebbles and a tool for writing on the stones.
-From observer I am seeking for intervention in the form of comments on the non-printed stones.
+I present several unprinted pebbles and a tool for writing on the stones.
+I ask the viewer to intervene in the form of comments on the unprinted stones.

-I am combining environmental and social issues with the problem of education.
-Let us remember, a long time ago, Plato says: “Ignorance is the root of all evil”.
-His opinion undermines the whole Western, Christian civilization which has become a target to raise loads of illiterate believers/consumers to blindly serve invented nationalism or religious dogma.
+I combine environmental and social issues with the problem of education.
+Let us bring to mind what Plato said a long time ago: “Ignorance is the root of all evil.”
+His opinion counters the entire Western-Christian civilization, which aims at raising hordes of illiterate believers/consumers to blindly serve the newly-fabricated nationalism or religious dogma.

-It reveals that the problem of ecology breaks with the problems of poor and profit based education.
-Bad environmental solutions good education can fix.
-Because education broadens horizons, sharpen perception of the world around us.
-The trained person can more easily resist nationalisms, segregations by color, sexual orientation, etc. Education carries a freer approach to life and moves away from dogma.
-The trained person is not subject to advertising or political usurpation opinions.
-Education carries the idea of sharing.
-The trained person has awareness of environmental neglection and aggressive exploitation of neoliberalism.
+It reveals that environmental issues are parallel to the problems caused by poor and profit-based education.
+Bad environmental solutions can be fixed with good education, since education broadens horizons and sharpens the perception of the world around us.
+An educated individual can more easily resist bouts of nationalism, discrimination by colour or sexual orientation, etc. Education brings with itself a freer approach to life and facilitates breaking free from dogma.
+An educated person is not susceptible to advertising or opinions of political usurpation.
+Education brings with itself the idea of sharing.
+An educated person is aware of environmental neglect and the aggressive exploitation brought upon by neoliberalism.